 The Governor General of Australia, Sir William Dean, officially opened the Museum.

-Both the Golden City and the Begonia Princess became available for charter and weekend cruises and began doing a brisk trade.
+Both the "Golden City" and the "Begonia Princess" became available for charter and weekend cruises and began doing a brisk trade.

-The 2nd "Great Paddle Steamer Race" - the mighty power of the paddles vs the rippling muscles of the athletes.
-The Golden City (after a little cheating) won.
+The 2nd "Great Paddle Steamer Race" - the mighty power of the paddles Vs the rippling muscles of the athletes.
+The "Golden City "(after a little cheating) won.

-The Museum nominated as one of the four finalists in the Tourism and Local Events category of the "Business Awards" by the Chamber of Commerce.
+The Museum was nominated as one of the four finalists in the Tourism and Local Events category of the "Business Awards" by the Chamber of Commerce.

-Carrying on the Gill family's historic association with the lake and its paddle steamers, Harry, grandson of Thomas Gill, from 1988 to his death in 1999 was a well known and much loved captain of the Golden City Paddle Steamer.
+Carrying on the Gill family's historic association with the lake and its paddle steamers, Harry, grandson of Thomas Gill, from 1988 to his death in 1999 was a well known and much loved captain of the "Golden City Paddle Steamer."

-The paddlesteamer was taken off the water by order of the Marine board for extensive restoration.|
+|2000||The Golden City paddle steamer was taken off the water by order of the Marine board for extensive restoration.|

 Springfest - "Antique Fishing Tackle Exhibition' (with exhibits owned by Jim and Sue McCracken) on display which created much interest.